jianyq/Tong-Music/README.md

 - rhyme_searching2.py can find double rhyme, is the updated version of rhyme_searching.py.
 - chinese_rappers2.rap stores the new model parameters.
 - demo2.py is demo to show that the model learn double rhyme well.
-- modify rhyme_searching.py to learn triple rhyme, This also gave me the idea to use lstm not only to learn sentence rhyme but also to continue to further the technical training, which also needs continuous learning and trying.
+- Modify rhyme_searching.py to learn triple rhyme, This also gave me the idea to use lstm not only to learn sentence rhyme but also to continue to further the technical training, which also needs continuous learning and trying.

 ### 2020.3.12 new